vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/_generated-proposals/_newSuccessorMarket_annotated.md

  terms: {
   newMarket: {
    changes: {
+    // Successor configuration.
+If this proposal is meant to succeed a given market, then this should be set.
+    successor: {
+     // ID of the market that the successor should take over from.
+     parentMarketId: "marketid",

+     // A decimal value between or equal to 0 and 1, specifying the fraction of the insurance pool balance that is carried over from the parent market to the successor.
+     insurancePoolFraction: "1"
+    },

     // Linear slippage factor is used to cap the slippage component of maintenance margin - it is applied to the slippage volume.
     linearSlippageFactor: 0.001,